Dr Jade French

 Profile

-I have since practiced as an artist-facilitator in the inclusive arts sector for over ten years supporting a range of learning disabled and neurodivergent artists, inclusive arts organisations, and supported studios to create artworks, programmes, exhibitions and policy including international collaborations across Ireland (International Curator Residency), USA, Brazil (Sesc São Paulo Museum Accessibility Study and Research Group) and Japan (Tokyo 2020 Art Brut World Forum).
-Alongside my interests in inclusive curating and inclusive artist development, much of my work looks at the role of a creative facilitator in the arts and I am interested in how this practice intersects with support work in social care.
+I have since practiced as an artist-facilitator for over 15 years.
+I have collaborated with a range of learning disabled and/or neurodiverse artists, inclusive arts organisations, and supported studios to innovate inclusive practices in curating, exhibtions, commissioning, and artist development, including international collaborations across Ireland (International Curator Residency and British Council Axis Artist Exchange with KCAT and Pyramid), USA, Brazil (Sesc São Paulo Museum Accessibility Study and Research Group) and Japan (Tokyo 2020 Art Brut World Forum).

 Research interests